rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

     Thou hast defiled thy sanctuaries by the multitude of thine iniquities, by the iniquity of thy traffick; therefore will I bring forth a fire from the midst of thee, it shall devour thee, and I will bring thee to ashes upon the earth in the sight of all them that behold thee.
     All they that know thee among the people shall be astonished at thee: thou shalt be a terror, and never shalt thou be any more.

-The ancient view of Satan was as the ruler of the fallen world, the chief of the nations and dark powers that held dominion over man.
+The ancient view of Satan was as the ruler of the fallen world, the chief of the nations and of the dark powers that held dominion over man.

 !!! quote "Revelation 12:3-4"
     And there appeared another wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns upon his heads.
     And his tail drew the third part of the stars of heaven, and did cast them to the earth: and the dragon stood before the woman which was ready to be delivered, for to devour her child as soon as it was born.

 By the time of Christ, all of the world was under the rule of Satan.
-While Israel was originally the Lord's portion (the only people not under the dominion of demons), they too fell under the dark powers of Satan, as evidenced by Israel's exile and not heeding the Lord's warning of a curse.
+While Israel was originally the Lord's portion (the only people not under the dominion of demons), they too fell under the dark powers of Satan, as evidenced by Israel's exile and not heeding the Lord's warning.

 !!! quote "Deuteronomy 28:33-33"
     Thy sons and thy daughters shall be given unto another people, and thine eyes shall look, and fail with longing for them all the day long; and there shall be no might in thine hand.